-From its looks, it's almost identical (same shape and plug) to the telephone wires, with some minor differences from the inside.
-These cables have eight internal wires (instead of four in the case of telephone cables) and a larger plug.
+From its looks, it’s almost identical (same shape and plug) to the telephone wires, with some minor differences from the inside.
+These cables have eight internal wires instead of four in telephone cables, and a larger plug.

 Using this plug, you can put the Ethernet cable into the Ethernet port of your PC.